Advice

 Battery degradation

-The good news is that EV batteries are far more robust that something like your mobile phone and data suggests degradation is not as much of a problem as was initially thought.
+The good news is that EV batteries are far more robust that something like your mobile phone.
+Data suggests degradation is less of a problem than was initially thought and battery robustness is improving all the time.

 However, as batteries get older they will lose some of their capacity, resulting in a reduction in range.
-Telematic specialist Geotab estimates that the average battery loses 2.3% of its capacity per year.
-That means a car with an initial maximum range of 150 miles will lose around 17 miles of range over 5 years.
+Telematic specialist Geotab estimates that the average battery loses 1.8% of its capacity per year.
+That means a car with an initial maximum range of 236 miles (the average EV range, according to the SMMT) will lose around 21 miles of range over 5 years.

-Most manufacturers offer seven or eight-year warranties on their batteries.
+Most manufacturers offer seven or eight-year warranties on their batteries, although Lexus covers its batteries for 10 years or 600,000 miles.
 This means if a battery’s usable capacity drops below a set level (usually 70% or 80%) within that period it will be replaced by the car maker.
 But in most cases you can expect an EV’s battery to remain usable far longer than that.

 Nonetheless, you should try to check the battery’s health just to make sure there are no obvious signs of excessive degredation.